 About me

 My name is Han Yong (first name) Wunrow (last name).
-Currently, I am a third year PhD Student in the Department of Applied Physics and Applied Mathematics, Columbia University, advised by Jeffrey Shaman, Marc Spiegelman, and Sen Pei.
+I recently completed my PhD in Applied Mathematics at Columbia University, advised by Jeffrey Shaman, Marc Spiegelman, and Sen Pei.

-My doctoral research revolves around leveraging advanced mathematical modeling and computational science techniques to extract valuable insights from sequential time-series data from diverse domains including disease dynamics and finance.
-In particular, my research interests include data assimilation, Bayesian inference, and probabilisic machine learning.
+My doctoral research revolves around leveraging advanced mathematical modeling and computational science techniques to extract valuable insights from sequential time-series data from infectious disease dynamics.
+In particular, my research interests include data assimilation, Bayesian inference, and probabilistic machine learning.
 Outside of mathematics, I am interested in pedagogy, cross-country skiing, and running.

 Before Columbia, I received my MS in applied mathematics from the University of Washington and my BS in mathematics from the University of Minnesota.
 Prior to graduate school, I was a Post-Bachelor Fellow at the Institute for Health Metrics and Evaluation.